mrcrunchybeans/fermentacraft/README.md

 ### CI Integration

-Both Appcircle and Codemagic CI configurations have been updated to:
+Our GitHub Actions workflow has been updated to:

 1. Automatically apply these patches
 2. Capture detailed diagnostic information